-The proposed changes to the Swedish legislation are necessary to implement an EU directive on the protection of trade secrets.
-The Proposal further suggests, independently of the EU directive, a provision on criminal liability for individuals who attack a trade secret to which they have lawful access due to employment or other similar grounds.
+The proposed changes to the Swedish legislation on the protection of trade secrets suggest that it shall be considered an attack on a trade secret if an employee acquires unauthorized access to a trade secret to which the employee otherwise have lawful access due to employment or other similar grounds.

 A female teacher claimed that an employer enforced discriminatory standards, directly or indirectly due to her religious beliefs, by demanding that all teachers must shake hands with co-workers and students regardless of their gender.
 However, the Swedish Labour Court concluded that discrimination had not been showed since the teacher had not proven that such standards were enforced.

 Sanitation workers in Stockholm refused to work or called in sick in order to prevent the employer from conducting an inventory of the keys to the facilities in their area of operations.
 Court ruling held that the industrial actions were deemed unlawful and that the importance of functioning sanitary services in the community should be considered when deciding upon damages.